swseighman/MultiCloud-Serverless/README.md

 ![](images/aws-gateway-14.png)

-Now we have a new Resource and Method so let's test everything is working ass expected.
+Now we have a new Resource and Method so let's test everything is working as expected.
 Click on the **Test** icon in the Method:

 ![](images/aws-gateway-15.png)